drym-org/symex.el/README.rst

 Learn More
 ==========

-Learn more about the implementation and see some usage examples in the video overview (from an `Emacs SF <https://www.meetup.com/Emacs-SF/>`_ meetup in 2019):
+Learn more about the implementation and see some usage examples in the video overview (given at an `Emacs SF <https://www.meetup.com/Emacs-SF/>`_ meetup in 2019):

 .. raw:: html